AmaniTechnologiesLtd/Flutter_v2/README.md

     faceTooSmall: "Your face is in too far",
     faceTooBig: "Your face is in too close",
     completed: "Verification Completed",
-    turnedRight: "→",
+    turnRight: "→",
-    turnedLeft: "←",
+    turnLeft: "←",
-    turnedUp: "↑",
+    turnUp: "↑",
-    turnedDown: "↓",
+    turnDown: "↓",
-    straightMessage: "Look straight",
+    lookStraight: "Look straight",
+    errorMessage:
-    errorMessage: "Please complete the steps while your face is aligned to the area",
+        "Please complete the steps while your face is aligned to the area",
     tryAgain: "Try again",
     errorTitle: "Verification Failure",
     confirm: "Confirm",
     next: "Next",
-    phonePitch: "Please hold the phone straight",
+    holdPhoneVertically: "Please hold the phone straight",
     informationScreenDesc1:
         "To start verification, align your face with the area",
     informationScreenDesc2: "",